UPPMAX/UPPMAX-documentation/docs/software/git_on_pelle.md

     workloads, wherefore we have a quota not only on storage space but also on number of files.

-    If git actions are slow it is an indicator that your repository is becoming too large for our storage system.
+    If git actions are slow it is an indicator that your repository has become too large for our storage system.

 ### No secrets on Pelle